Franck Mwe di Malila: Family

-He is a descendant of the Mwe di Malila family, among the most notable families in Kinshasa, Bas-Congo and Cabinda.
+He is a descendant of the (Mwe di) Malila family, among the most notable families in Kinshasa, Bas-Congo and Cabinda.

-Mwe di, an honorable expression meaning "Lord", derives from the Kikongo term Mwene, the title of the Lords and nobility of the Kingdom of Kongo.
-He is related to the Congolese artist Jonathan Mwe di Malila, who lives in Germany.

 Biography

 Childhood

 Malila grew up in Kinshasa, the capital of the Democratic Republic of the Congo and in Belgium.
 He was raised by his father, the congolese businessman, estate owner, president of the Woyo Alliance and Football official of the L'AS Dragon, Edouard Lendje Héritier Mwe di Malila Apenela.
 He attended the primary school Lycée Français de Kinshasa and then went to the Ecole des Carrières in Soignies (Belgium).
 Later he studied humanities at the College of Saint Vincent in Soignies.
 At the CERIA in Brussels he graduated with the diploma in business administration, organization and development.

 Business career

 From 1992 to 1994 Malila was responsible for the administration Part at Exxon in Kinshasa as a manager.
 From 1994 to 1997 he was the managing director of Zaïre Technical Service.